- 1 can (2-1/4 ounces) sliced ripe olives, drained

 - Spread olive mixture in the bottom of each loaf.
 Sprinkle with feta cheese.
 Fold salami slices in half and place over cheese.
 Top with the spinach, red peppers and artichokes, pressing down as necessary.
 Replace bread tops.
 Wrap loaves tightly in foil.
 Refrigerate for at least 3 hours or overnight.

-- Serve cold, or place foil-wrapped loaves on a baking sheet and bake at 350° for 20-25 minutes or until heated through.
+- Serve cold, or to serve warm, preheat oven 350°.
+Place foil-wrapped loaves on a baking sheet.
+Bake 20-25 minutes or until heated through.
 Cut into slices; secure with a toothpick.
 Yield: 3 dozen.

 Medium-Bodied White Wine